Our integrated healing approach: Seven pillars for your good health

 Emotions: The powerful bridge from your experiences to your mind

 Our emotions are constantly communicating with us, sometimes through our body or gut feel and mostly through our brain and non-verbal parts of our minds.
 Often, they’re giving us important insight and cues.
 Listen to them.
 Feel them.
-And find ways to express them, whether it’s making sense of them internally or in your communication with others.
+And find ways to express them.

 Community: A strong sense of belonging and a good support network

 We need to belong.
 To one another.
 To our friends and families.
 To our culture.
 To our country.
 To our world.
 Belonging is fundamental to our mind, emotions and physical wellbeing.

 When we belong to a community, we laugh together and we cry together.
 We share our joys and our modern-day struggles.

 Often, we belong to different communities to support our different needs.
 Personal.
 Professional.
 Spiritual.
 Life circumstances.
 Interests.
 We may be introverts seeking the support of a handful of close friends and family members.
 Or, extroverts connected to multiple people to meet our social and emotional needs.

 Environment: our daily struggle against toxins, stressors, and lifestyle habits

 The food we eat.
 The products we use.
 The people we connect with and the people we don’t.
 The city in which we live, learn, work and play.
 We’re constantly bombarded by environmental factors affecting our health and wellbeing.

 For all its beauty, Hong Kong can be highly toxic.
 Daily, we’re contending with air pollution, noise pollution, and technology pollution.
 We’re constantly exposed to free radicals, heavy metals, and stress.
 Inside our homes, toxins lurk inside our food and water.
 Our skincare potions and lotions.
 Our home cleaning products.